AFLplusplus/Website/content/docs/env_variables.md

      or which functions were touched by an input.
    - `AFL_LLVM_MAP_ADDR` sets the fixed map address to a different address than the default `0x10000`.
-A value of 0 or empty sets the map address to be dynamic (the original afl way, which is slower)
+A value of 0 or empty sets the map address to be dynamic (the original AFL way, which is slower)
    - `AFL_LLVM_MAP_DYNAMIC` sets the shared memory address to be dynamic
    - `AFL_LLVM_LTO_STARTID` sets the starting location ID for the instrumentation.
      This defaults to 1